-Illegal Dumping of Discarded Items and Waste Matter and Littering constitute public nuisances subject to abatement, remedies, and penalties according to the provisions and procedures contained in this code and this chapter.
-Violations of this Chapter are subject to investigation by designated City officials and Violators may be subject to administrative citations or other fees and fines as described in this Chapter.
+Illegal dumping of Discarded Items and Waste Matter and littering constitute public nuisances subject to abatement, remedies, and penalties according to the provisions and procedures contained in this code and this chapter.
+Violations of this Chapter are subject to investigation by designated City officials and violators may incur administrative citations or other fees and fines as described in this Chapter.